jesusnoseq/SpookyHackCYOA/README.md

 * The AI filters behavior changed over time.
 I had more acurate AI changes at first.
 Parameters that you can't touch, parameters that can change arbitrarily and unknowingly.
 * Cloudinary API is really nice and easy to use, but AI filters need some "finetuning" :stuck_out_tongue_winking_eye:
 * I wanted to work without any component libraries this time, I missed them but with AI tools I can make simple components really fast.
+* I thought browser differences in behaviors were a thing of the past.
+Not so, test the application in the same browser your client will be using.

 ## More information